TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/TypoScriptParserApi/CustomTypoScript.rst

    wakeMeUp = 7:00

-In order to parse this TypoScript we can use the following code provided that the variable :code:`$tsString` contains the above TypoScript as its value:
+In order to parse this TypoScript we can use the following code provided that the variable :php:`$tsString` contains the above TypoScript as its value:

 .. code-block:: php